Date: Tuesday

 With noone knowing quite where to go.

-After messin’ about in t’woods for
+After messin’ about in t’woods for a while,

 Having gone down far less than gone up,